Complex-valued in-medium potential between heavy impurities in ultracold atoms: In-medium potential

 \section{In-medium potential}

 In this section, we lay out the basis of the in-medium potential between the two impurities immersed in a finite-temperature medium relying on the real-time Green's function, following Ref.~\cite{Laine:2006ns}.
-After presenting a general definition of the in-medium potential in Sec.~\ref{sec:def}, we derive a useful formula for the weakly-coupled impurity-medium case in Sec.~\ref{sec:weak-coupling}, which will be used in the subsequent sections.
+After presenting a general definition of the in-medium potential, we give a formula for the weakly-coupled impurity-medium case reproducing the one derived in Ref.~\cite{sighinolfi2022stochastic}, which will be used in the subsequent sections.